ADGEfficiency/adgefficiency.github.io/_posts/2020-04-25-world-models.md

 *This section owes much to the excellent tutorial [What is a variational autoencoder? by Jaan Altosaar](https://jaan.io/what-is-variational-autoencoder-vae-tutorial/).*

-Above we mapped out the various forward passes we can do in an VAE.
+Above we mapped out the various forward passes we can do in our VAE.
 But before are able to make meaningful forward passes, we need to train the VAE using backwards passes.

-We do the backward pass to learn - maximizing the joint likelihood of an image $x$ and the latent space $z$.
+**We do backward passes to learn - maximizing the joint likelihood of an image $x$ and the latent space $z$**.

 The VAE uses likelihood maximization to learn this joint distribution $P(x,z)$.  **Likelihood maximization maximizes the similarity between two distributions**.
 In our case these distributions are over our training data (the data generating process, $P(x,z)$) and our parametrized approximation (a convolutional neural network $E_{\theta}(z \mid x))$.